 My previous stock analysis in the energy sector was of Enbridge; also a utility company in Canada.
-This week I will be reviewing TransCanada Corporation (TRP on both TSE and NYSE).
+This week I will be reviewing TransCanada Corporation (TSE:TRP, NYSE:TRP).
 TRP operates in 2 major segments:

 TransCanada pipelines cover more than 60,000 kilometres (37,000 miles) all over North America with planned expansions to Alaska.
 From Alberta (soon to be Alaska) to Louisiana, and from Oregon to New Hampshire through Canada.
 It also owns (or partially owns) 20 power plants for their energy segment.

 If you want to get access to some quick stock research on a technical front, try one of the services below:

 TRP Quick Facts

 - Stock Ticker: TRP on both NYSE & TSE

 - P/E: 21.69